Raboyseyee and Ladies:

-Your slate, efsher clean as you left shul last Yom Kippur, is filthy all over again.
+Yom Kippur -so we were taught- does forgive sins you committed against the RBSO.
+There are many pisukim to quote as back up.
+Your slate, efsher clean as you left shul last Yom Kippur, is shmutzig (soiled), perhaps filthy, all over again.
 But lucky for you, the RBSO is about to give you another chance to get your act together.
 Says the heylige Toirah (Vayikro 16:30), azoy: “For on this day [Yom Kippur] He shall effect atonement for you to cleanse you.
 Before G‑d, you shall be cleansed from all your sins.”
 Is that it?
 What could be better?

 And the good news?
 Just as the offending individual is enjoined to sincerely seek forgiveness, so too, the victim is expected to wholeheartedly forgive—provided he/she is assured that the plea for forgiveness is indeed or somewhat sincere.
-To gain proper michila in 5782 for sins committed in 5781 and before, simply follow these very simple instructions.
+To gain proper michila in 5783 for sins committed in 5782 and earlier, simply follow these very simple instructions.

 PRE YOM KIPPUR MICHILA (FORGIVENESS FORM):